DJEDAINI/FSND/projects/02_trivia_api/starter/backend/README.md

 Setting the `FLASK_ENV` variable to `development` will detect file changes and restart the server automatically.

 Setting the `FLASK_APP` variable to `flaskr` directs flask to use the `flaskr` directory and the `__init__.py` file to find the application.

+Or you can initialise these FLASK env variables directly within the dot-file: .falskenv

 ## Tasks